Alex-Folts/Gothic2.Map/README.md

 </h1>

 WIP.

--item descriptions only RU so far.
+-only "new world" map so far.

 ## js libs used